 This article discusses the specifics of minimum deposit amounts at Plus500.

 Fees & Funding Options

 The Plus500 minimum deposit varies depending on the deposit method you opt for.
-Funding via credit/debit cards or electronic wallets comes with a $100 fee.
+Funding via electronic wallets comes with a $100 fee.
 If you choose wire transfers, the minimum deposit increases to $500.

 The standard transfer time depends on the funding options.
-Plus500 allows you to choose between online wallets, credit/debit cards, and wire transfers.
+Plus500 allows you to choose between online wallets and wire transfers.
 Wire transfers are the fastest, followed closely by online wallets.